 James Scruggs is a writer, performer, producer and arts administrator who creates large scale topical, theatrical, multi-media work usually focused on inequity or gender politics.
-His most recent work, which opens in Boston on November 3-11, 2017 is Trapped in a Traveling Minstrel Show an intimate piece exploring race through the lens of a deconstructed minstrel show structure.
+His most recent work, opened in Boston on November 3-11, 2017 is Trapped in a Traveling Minstrel Show an intimate piece exploring race through the lens of a deconstructed minstrel show structure.
 It is largely about the fact that in 2017 actual dashcam and documentary footage of unarmed black men police shootings have become completely subjective, and must be 'white-splained' to black people to see how the officers feared for their lives.
 His piece, 3/Fifths was a “Must See” production in The NY Times; Timout stated: “The insidious brilliance of SupremacyLand lies in the way that Scruggs, co-opts the conventions of immersive theater to deliver a powerful message.”It premiered and ran for the month of May, 2017 at 3LD Art & Technology Center in NYC.
 He conceived, wrote and produced 3/Fifths.
 It was inspired by Disposable Men, his 2005 multi-media solo performance work, which juxtaposed images from Hollywood monster movies with the harsh reality of the historical treatment of black men in America.
 It was produced by HERE Arts Center.
 Previous theatrical works include Touchscape, An Emotional Striptease; Tickets To Manhood and more recently Deepest Man, an experimental work with a 3D holographic projection surface exploring freediving as a cure for grief produced by and premiered at 3LD Art &Technology Center.
 He’s a consultant and Fieldwork facilitator for The Field, and is also currently a Professional Development Program facilitator for Creative Capital.
 James Scruggs has a BFA in Film from School of Visual Arts.

 Theatrically, I consider myself an outsider artist with considerable experience.
 I have a BFA in Film Production, and experience in corporate audio visual staging and production.
 In fact I was the TD at Windows On the World on the 107th floor in the World Trade Center in 2001.
 I was on vacation, due back on September 12th.
 It was a great job.
 I made lots of money.
 After getting through my great personal loss of friends and co-workers on 9/11, I decided to focus on what I once considered extracurricular; the nurturing of my creative spirit which was quelled by the pursuit of money.
 I didn't learn in an academic setting that your first play does not get produced.
 I'm grateful for this ignorance.
 One of the first plays I wrote and performed in was Disposable Men, a solo theater work examining the phenomenon of unarmed black men being killed by policeman.
 The piece lyrically and literally juxtaposes the plight of Hollywood monsters onto unarmed black men.
 Though laden with technology, the response it elicited was almost always an emotional, visceral one.
 This is what greatly interests me, to create work with technology that is not about the technology.